 Ed earned a bachelor’s degree in politics from The Catholic University of America and a master’s degree in public management from the University of Maryland, College Park.

-Ed lives with his wife and three children in the Annapolis, Maryland, area.
+Ed lives with his wife in the Annapolis, Maryland, area.
 They have three grown children and enjoy spending time with them.